rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - `<article>...</article>`: the 'content' of the page, i.e. your actual article or blog post but without the navigation, header, footer, etc.

 Now if you open the file `index.html` you should get a page with two links at the top: "About", and "Writing".

-Currently the "Writing" link does nothing, since we need to create that page.
+Unfortunately the "Writing" link does nothing: we need to create that page.
-Create a file called `writing.html` and populate it with pretty much the same contents as `index.html`, but replace the `<article>...</article>` with something slightly different, say
+Create a file called `writing.html` in the same directory and populate it with pretty much the same contents as `index.html`, but replace the `<article>...</article>` with something slightly different, say
 ```
 <article>
   <h1>Some things I've written</h1>
   <p>Nothing here yet...</p>
 </article>
 ```
-You can also change the `<title>` in this new page, as well.
+You can also change the title and description in this new page, as well.
 Now, if you click on the navigation links, we have two working pages!

 ### Styling the page
-Well, we have a functional webpage, but it would be nice to make everything look a bit better.
+We have a functional webpage, but it would be nice to make everything look a bit better.
 Create a file `style.css`, and add the line
 ```
 <link rel="stylesheet" type="text/css" href="style.css">